 God of Fire

-With his foster-mother’s help, Hephaestus lays claim to his legacy and finds his saving grace: the ability to harness fire and create magical metal artefacts.
+With his foster-mother’s help, Hephaestus lays claim to his legacy and finds his saving grace: the ability to forge magical metal artefacts.
 Of course, the other gods waste no time taking advantage of his inventions.
-A silver mouse for Apollo.
-A girdle for Aphrodite.
-Armour for Athena.
-A bow and arrow for Eros.
-Winged sandals for Hermes.
-A throne for Hera.
-A golden mastiff for Zeus.

 But the god of fire is nobody’s fool.
 The magic of Hephaestus has a shadow side, as gods and mortals learn to their cost when Zeus orders him to create Pandora and her infamous receptacle…